 Is Touch VPN legitimate?

 Touch VPN is a legitimate app in terms of being a real product offered on app stores, but legitimacy in terms of privacy and safety is questionable.
 Free VPNs often trade off privacy, data collection, and performance for access.
 Always review the privacy policy and consider safer paid options for long-term use.
+Egypt vpn server: how to choose, set up, and use an Egypt-focused VPN for privacy, streaming, and safe browsing in 2026

 Does Touch VPN log user data?